hminh1012/Lab6/README.md

 ## Overview
 This project implements a **Mice-Hunting Game** on an FPGA-based system using the Altera DE2 board.
 Adapted from the "SOPC Design Based on FPGA and Touch Screen" concept, this game uses a 16x2 LCD display instead of a touch screen due to hardware constraints.
 Players "hunt" a randomly appearing character '0' on the LCD by pressing switches (SW0, SW1, SW2) corresponding to its position (left, middle, right).
 The game features three difficulty levels, performance evaluation, and a Nios II processor-based architecture for control.

-The SOPC core (Qsys) working on DE2-35 take from https://www.youtube.com/watch?v=Ujoyq_OYVXE&list=PLt19QNglEZnEon1DTcooQdlMGnoYSxYJC&index=6
+The SOPC core (Qsys) working on DE2-35 FPGA Development and Education Kit take from https://www.youtube.com/watch?v=Ujoyq_OYVXE&list=PLt19QNglEZnEon1DTcooQdlMGnoYSxYJC&index=6

 For more detail, please read https://github.com/hminh1012/Mice-Hunting-Game/blob/53841880b13b5936856221a99dd255e9e882c5d4/Lab%202.pdf